ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/groups/threat_actor_profiles.rst

 Threat Actor Profiles
 ---------------------

-As of ThreatConnect 7.11, you can access Threat Actor Profiles—that is, a unified view for Adversary, Intrusion Set, and Threat Groups whose name/summary matches an alias of a given threat actor.
+As of ThreatConnect 7.11, you can access Threat Actor Profiles—that is, a unified view for Adversary, Intrusion Set, and Threat Groups whose name/summary matches an alias of a given threat actor group.
 In the v3 API, you can use the ``fields`` query parameter to include unified view data for Adversary, Intrusion Set, and Threat Groups in API responses.

 .. note::
     The following example requests demonstrate how to retrieve unified view data for all Adversary, Intrusion Set, and Threat Groups included in a Threat Actor Profile.
 You can use similar requests to retrieve unified view data for a specific Adversary, Intrusion Set, or Threat Group included in a Threat Actor Profile.